atbcb/ICTTestingBaseline/docs/01KeyboardNavigation.md

 ## Limitations, Assumptions, or Exceptions
 * Access must be via a physical keyboard.
 Specifically excluded from this test is the use of an on-screen keyboard, or using the Mouse-Keys feature in Windows.
-* At this time the baseline tests herein cover use of software and Web sites on PCs (i.e., desktops and laptops) that have a keyboard as a primary input device.
+* At this time these baseline tests cover use of software and Web sites on PCs (i.e., desktops and laptops) that have a keyboard as a primary input device.
 Tablet PCs and software running on other portable devices are not addressed in the baseline tests.

 ## Test Procedure
 Keyboard access and control must be available for all interactive content.
 This test procedure validates whether an individual can use a keyboard to navigate to and through all content and perform all intended content functions.

-Ideally, interfaces use standard keyboard commands (TAB, Space Bar, Enter, Escape, etc).
 If an interface uses non-standard keyboard commands, the interface must clearly document the commands and make users aware that the commands exist.
 This test rule also validates whether an interface documents non-standard commands to facilitate navigation and interaction with content.

 Some users with mobility impairments use a keyboard to access and control content.
 Content interaction that requires specific timing for individual keystrokes can prevent or impede the ability to perform intended functions for some users with mobility impairments.
 This test rule validates whether a keyboard-only user can navigate through and interact with components WITHOUT the requirement for specific timing for individual keystrokes.